TooonyChen/web-tech-review/README.md

 ## Chapter 4: Client-Side Programming-JavaScript

+### 考试题

-考试题：Using a regexp instance, write the JavaScript code to test if a string value start with “MUST” , followed by 20 digits and end with 0-10 words characters
+Using a regexp instance, write the JavaScript code to test if a string value start with “MUST” , followed by 20 digits and end with 0-10 words characters

 解答：